BEST Hummus

 • In a high-speed blender, place the chickpeas, tahini, olive oil, lemon juice, garlic, and salt.
 Use the blender baton to blend until very smooth, adding water as needed to blend, and/or to reach your desired consistency.

-• Transfer to a serving plate, top with desired garnishes and serve with warm pita and veggies, as desired.
+• Transfer to a serving plate and garnish with paprika, red pepper flakes, and/or fresh parsley.
+Serve with warm pita and veggies, as desired.

 Notes